temcocontrols/T3000Webview/docs/t3000/architecture/centralized-database-design.md

 - Automatic failover to SQLite if remote DB goes down
 - Per-table backend selection (all 46 go together)
 - SeaORM-X integration for native MSSQL support (if it becomes available)
+- Network scan for PostgreSQL / MySQL (only SQL Server has UDP 1434 browser)

 ---